Carpet vs Hardwood: The Comprehensive Guide to Flooring

-The appearance of carpet flooring is very different to hardwood, vinyl and laminate.
+The appearance of carpet flooring is very different from hardwood, vinyl and laminate.
 The fibres and materials used give it a warm and cosy feel.

-With carpets, though, they can attract dust and debris, meaning they have to constantly be hoovered and clean to maintain the appearance.
+With carpets, though, they can attract dust and debris, meaning they have to constantly be hoovered and correctly cleaned to maintain their appearance.

 Hardwood flooring gives a room the feeling of luxury and can also make the area feel bigger than it is.
 Often a stylish pick for your floor, when well-co-ordinated with furniture, this will give a slick appearance to your room.

 Hardwood comes in a variety of finishes from dark to light to shiny to matt.
 Often each plank will have its own unique markings which is a draw for many people, looking for their own original flooring.